wpseobookpro/seobookprochat/README.md

 ## SEO Book Pro - SEO Plugin for WordPress websites

-> SEO Book PRO Chat Bot is a Simple Powerful SEO plugin and tool for WordPress Websites
+> SEO Book PRO Chat Bot is a Simple Powerful SEO plugin and tool for WordPress Websites.